 Prediction of radiotherapy side effects using explainable AI

-In the next 5 years, the PRE-ACT consortium is going to predict the risk of radiotherapy side effects, including arm lymphedema in breast cancer patients by using explainable Artificial Intelligence (AI)
+In the upcoming years, the PRE-ACT consortium is going to predict the risk of radiotherapy side effects, including arm lymphedema in breast cancer patients by using explainable Artificial Intelligence (AI).

 1. Enrich datasets from existing cohorts with additional data that will be collected on patients (e.g. genetic markers in CANTO, cardiac toxicity in REQUITE) to enable the design of integrated AI models with a richer set of features.